Found May 02, 2012 on

 Schiano also said that any scouting report for Legrand would begin with “never quits.”

 This move by Schiano doesn’t surprise me at all.
 Being from the New York/New Jersey area, I know first hand how classy Schiano is.
-When he made Rutgers a formable college football team, he received numerous offers to
+When he made Rutgers a formable college football team, he received numerous offers to leave and coach at more prominent schools.
+In the end, his loyalty to Rutgers wouldn’t allow him to leave.

 BEST OF MAXIM